bogdanpetru/react-masonry/algorithm.md

 new stone changes it.
 After which a new spot is calculated, on top of the new position.

 Also it must be taken into account if a new position cuts a spot's top.

+There is an edge case that must be taken into account.
+When a stone is bigger than any available spots, it must be placed somehow.